Machine Learning-based Denoising of Surface Solar Irradiance simulated with Monte Carlo Ray Tracing: Methods

 \subsection{Generation of Training Data}

-We generated a dataset using 22 shallow cumulus cloud fields, 10 from the simulations of \citeA[5 each from their \texttt{rt} and \texttt{2s} experiments]{Veerman2022} and 12 from additional simulations based on a subset of the cumulus days selected by \citeA[4 each from \texttt{25 Mar 2014}, \texttt{31 Jul 2015}, \texttt{03 May 2016}, \texttt{04 May 2016}]{Tijhuis2024}.
-These days were selected such that they span a wide range of cloud covers and cloud base heights.
-All simulations are performed with the MicroHH large-eddy simulation code \cite{vanheerwaarden2017}, with a horizontally periodic domain of 38.4 $\times$ 38.4 km$^{2}$ and a horizontal grid spacing of 50 m, although the cloud fields are subsequently coarsened to 100 m resolution by averaging adjacent grid cells, which reduces the computational costs of the ray tracing computations.
+We generated a dataset using 22 shallow cumulus cloud fields, 10 from the large-eddy simulations of \citeA[5 each from their \texttt{rt} and \texttt{2s} experiments]{Veerman2022} and 12 from additional large-eddy simulations based on a subset of the cumulus days selected by \citeA{Tijhuis2024}: 4 each from \texttt{25 Mar 2014}, \texttt{31 Jul 2015}, \texttt{03 May 2016} and \texttt{04 May 2016} (large-eddy simulations performed with 1D radiative transfer) and 2 each from two different \texttt{19 Mar 2014} large-eddy simulations (one with 1D, one with 3D radiative transfer).
+These days were selected such that they span a wide range of cloud covers and cloud base heights (Figure \ref{cloud_field_summary}).
+All simulations are performed with the MicroHH large-eddy simulation code \cite{vanheerwaarden2017}, with a horizontally periodic domain of 38.4 $\times$ 38.4 km$^{2}$ and a horizontal grid spacing of 50 m, although the cloud fields are subsequently coarsened to 100 m resolution by horizontally averaging adjacent grid cells, which reduces the computational costs of the ray tracing computations.
 The vertical extent of the domain is 4 km with a grid spacing of 20 m in the simulations from \citeA{Veerman2022} and 6.4 km with a grid spacing of 25 m in the simulations based on \citeA{Tijhuis2024}.
 For each cloud field, we sampled 10 combinations of solar zenith and azimuth angles.
-We used a maximum zenith angle of 80°: ray tracing costs increase drastically for larger zenith angles and shallow cumulus rarely co-occur with larger zenith angles \cite <e.g.,>[]{Gristey2020a}.
-Broadband solar radiative fluxes are computed with the Monte Carlo ray tracer presented in \citeA{Veerman2022}, using the set of 112 shortwave quadrature points of RTE+RRTMGP \cite<Radiative Transfer for Energetics + RRTM for General circulation models$-$Parallel;>[]{Pincus2019} for spectral integration.
+We used a maximum zenith angle of 80°: ray tracing costs increase drastically for larger zenith angles and shallow cumulus rarely co-occur with larger zenith angles \cite<e.g.,>[]{Gristey2020a}.
+Broadband solar radiative fluxes are computed with the forward Monte Carlo radiative transfer solver presented by \citeA{Veerman2022} and further described by \citeA[chapter 3]{veerman2023thesis}.
+We use the set of 112 shortwave quadrature points of RTE+RRTMGP \cite<Radiative Transfer for Energetics + RRTM for General circulation models$-$Parallel;>[]{Pincus2019} for spectral integration.

 The cloud fields, irradiance fields and azimuth angle in the dataset are subsequently rotated 90°, 180° and 270°.
 This form of data augmentation increases diversity of the dataset, helping to prevent overfitting.
 The sampling of angles and the rotation results in a final dataset consisting of 880 distinct direct and diffuse irradiance fields, which we found to be sufficiently large for the aim of this study.